 What is fatigue?

-Unfortunately, doctors do not know exactly what causes fatigue, and think it probably has several different causes, which makes finding effective treatments difficult.
-There are two ways to treat fatigue that have proven effective in studies: exercise and treatment of anemia.
+Healthcare providers do not know exactly what causes fatigue.
+Fatigue most likely has a few different causes, which makes it hard to treat.
+There are two ways to treat fatigue that have been effective in studies:

-- Exercise has consistently been shown to improve fatigue levels and quality of life.
+- Exercise has been shown to improve fatigue levels and quality of life.

 - This does not mean running a marathon – something as simple as a walk can be very helpful.

-- Start off with what you feel comfortable doing – perhaps a walk around the block – and increase the amount slowly over time.
+- Start off with what you feel comfortable doing, perhaps a walk around the block, and add time or distance slowly over time.
 Having a buddy to exercise with can help motivate and make it more enjoyable.

-- Work towards a consistent exercise program that includes endurance (walking, jogging, swimming) and resistance (weights, Pilates) exercises.
+- Work towards an exercise program you can stick with that includes endurance (walking, jogging, swimming) and resistance (weights, Pilates) exercises.

-- A cancer rehabilitation program or physical therapist may be able to help you plan a health-appropriate regimen.
+- A cancer rehabilitation program or physical therapist may be able to help you make an exercise plan that works for you.

 Treatment of Anemia

-- Anemia is defined as a hemoglobin level <12 g/dL.
-Hemoglobin is responsible for carrying oxygen throughout the body.
+- Anemia is a hemoglobin level <12 g/dL.
+Hemoglobin helps carry oxygen throughout the body.
 This oxygen is the fuel for muscles, and low levels of it can lead to fatigue.

-- The treatment for anemia depends upon the cause.
-Possible treatments include: iron pills, red blood cell transfusion or growth factors to stimulate red blood cell production.
+- The treatment for anemia depends on the cause and how you are affected by the low hemoglobin level.
+Possible treatments are iron pills, red blood cell transfusion, or growth factors to help make red blood cells.

 Other Tips for Managing Fatigue

 - Allow yourself to rest, but do not overdo it as too much rest can make fatigue worse.
-A nap during the day should not be longer than 45 minutes to an hour, and you do not want this to interfere with nighttime sleep.
+A nap during the day should not be longer than 45 minutes to an hour, and you do not want this nap to affect your nighttime sleep.

-- Conserve energy for when you need or want it most (take it easy in the morning so you can make it to the grandkid's soccer game in the afternoon).
-Eliminate tasks that are unnecessary (do you really need to make the bed every day?).
+- Save up energy for when you need or want it most (take it easy in the morning so you can make it to the grandkid's soccer game in the afternoon).
+Avoid tasks that are not necessary.

 - Know your bad days.
-If you know the day after therapy is a bad day, don't make plans for that day.
-If you work every day, schedule treatment on Friday afternoon to allow the weekend to recover.
+If you know the day after treatment is a bad day, don't make plans for that day.
+If you work every day, schedule treatment on Friday afternoon to give you the weekend to rest up.

-- Friends and family need to know that even if you make plans, there will be some days were you just can't do it and may have to cancel or adjust the plan.
+- Friends and family need to know that even if you make plans, there will be some days when you just can't do it and may have to cancel or change the plan.

 - Sleep problems can add to fatigue.
-Try to keep a normal sleep schedule (go to bed and wake at the same time), avoid caffeine and talk to your doctor about a sleep aid if you are having trouble.
+Try to keep a normal sleep schedule (go to bed and wake at the same time), avoid caffeine, and talk to your provider about a sleep aid if you are having trouble.

-- Poor nutrition can worsen fatigue.
+- Not eating a balanced diet can make fatigue worse.
 Carbohydrates and proteins provide the most energy, avoid heavy fatty meals, and try 4 or 5 smaller meals as opposed to 3 larger ones.

 - Take time to re-energize with enjoyable activities such as visiting with friends, a meal out with your significant other, listening to music, or doing a hobby you enjoy.

-- If you work, talking with your employer about fatigue is crucial.
+- If you work, talk with your employer about your fatigue.
 Refer them to websites about fatigue.
-You may be able to adjust your schedule to work around your energy, or adjust your responsibilities while you are receiving treatment.
-Talk to your human resources representative about the Americans with Disabilities or Family Medical Leave Acts, sick time and healthcare coverage.
+You may be able to change your schedule to work around your energy while you are receiving treatment.
+Talk to your human resources representative about the Americans with Disabilities or Family Medical Leave Acts, sick time, and healthcare coverage.

 - Complementary therapies such as massage, relaxation techniques, meditation, and yoga have been shown to help relieve fatigue.

-- Make sure your caregivers takes time for themselves.
-They also become fatigued and need to be at their best in order to help you.
+- Make sure your caregivers take time for themselves.
+They also become fatigued and need to be at their best to help you.

-- If you are having pain, proper pain management can also help in relieving fatigue.
+- If you are having pain, proper pain management can also help relieve fatigue.

-Be sure to let your doctor or nurse know if you are not seeing any relief of fatigue or if you begin to feel depressed, feel a loss of interest, or experience increased anxiety as these could be a sign of other issues.
+Be sure to let your care team know if you are not seeing any relief of fatigue or if you begin to feel depressed, feel a loss of interest, or have increased anxiety as these could be a sign of other issues.